Also see:

 Here, “PL” means Psi in the lab and “PW” means Psi in the wild.
 Thus, I think the authors are saying that EVP may be transcommunication, but it might also be Psi functioning between practitioner and recording device.
 We agree.
 And yes, probably most reported EVP are Class C misassignment of meaning.
 Our objective has always been to attract help sorting that question out from the academic community.

 The learned authors knew about MacRae’s work because he used the ION’s shielded chamber to eliminate radiofrequency interference in EVP sessions.
 Had they done their due diligence, they would know that Italian researcher Daniele Gullà has conducted spectrographic analysis of EVP.
 And that we (ATransC) have conducted studies to establish the objective nature of EVP and visual ITC.
+Also see What ITC Tells us About Consciousness.

 “Pursuit of Best Evidence for Survival of Human Consciousness after Permanent Bodily Death” by Walter Meyer zu Erpen may not satisfy my expectations of furthering the Survival Hypothesis but it provides an excellent overview of the phenomena of Spiritualism.
 The reader should set aside any thoughts of religion.
 Spiritualists are all about the continuation of consciousness beyond bodily death.
 The phenomena they study and practice … mediumship and healing intention … are thought to be phenomena cooperatively expressed by practitioners and discarnate helpers.